Intensive Treatment at AustinOCD

 AustinOCD is an outpatient facility, so we don't have a place for people to eat or sleep.
 We provide intensive outpatient treatment for adults and older adolescents.
 The insurance companies sometimes refer to this as an intensive outpatient program (IOP).
 We prefer not to call it a program, since that suggests a pre-existing curriculum or treatment plan that we plug people into regardless of their individual situation.
 We're a small enough operation that we can tailor-make a program for each individual.

-People usually come for between one and three weeks and stay in one of several nearby extended-stay hotels, where they have a suite, kitchenette, high-speed internet, etc. We generally recommend that intensive treatment clients come with at least one family member.
+People usually come for between one and three weeks and stay in one of several nearby extended-stay hotels, where they have a suite, kitchenette, high-speed internet, laundry facilities, etc. We generally recommend that intensive treatment clients come with at least one family member.

 One to three weeks sounds like a very short time.
 Is that really long enough?